 Fleischmarkt translates to meat market, and the location’s use dates all the way back to at least the 1200s.
 At the time, coffee was still just a little-known (to Europeans) wild flower in Africa.

-Jump forward a few centuries and house number 16 has been serving the beverage since 1875, now as one of the Diglas group of cafés that includes the Wollzeile and Schottenstift locations.
+Jump forward a few centuries and house number 16 has been serving the beverage since 1875, now as the Cottage Roasters coffee shop in the Diglas premises.
+Sister coffee houses include the Diglas Wollzeile and Schottenstift locations.

 The interior seems to mimic the broader Fleischmarkt ambience.
-Marble tabletops and low vaulted ceilings hint at history and tradition, while the long, thin design takes you ever further away from any city hubbub.
+Low vaulted ceilings hint at history and tradition, while the long, thin design takes you ever further away from any city hubbub.

 The effect feels like you woke up in a past where all is not quite as it seems.
-Just as with the Wollzeile Diglas, it pays to take a closer look.
+Just as with the Wollzeile Diglas, it pays to take a closer look and find modern flair combined with tradition.

 (Fleischmarkt has long offered sustenance to visitors.
 This c.1824 painting by Dietrich Monten shows Greeks and Turks in what may well be the “Zum weißen Ochsen” coffee house once located further down the road from Café Diglas; Wien Museum Inv.-Nr.
 13493; excerpt reproduced under the terms of the CC BY 4.0 license; photo by Birgit and Peter Kainz, Wien Museum)